 - 1/2 teaspoon pure vanilla extract

 - Preheat the oven to 350°F (177°C) and grease a 10-inch Bundt pan that holds 12 cups of batter.

 - Whisk the flour, cocoa powder, sugar, baking soda, baking powder, salt, and espresso powder (if using) together in a large bowl.
 Set aside.
 Using a handheld or stand mixer fitted with a whisk attachment (or you can use a whisk) mix the oil, eggs, sour cream, buttermilk, and vanilla together until combined.
 Pour the wet ingredients into the dry ingredients, add the hot water, and whisk or beat it all until the batter is completely combined.
 Set aside as you prepare the cream cheese filling.

 - Make the cream cheese filling: Using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the cream cheese on high speed until no lumps remain.
 Beat in the remaining ingredients on medium-high speed until combined.

-- Pour half of the chocolate batter evenly into the prepared bundt pan.
+- Pour about 2/3 of the chocolate batter evenly into the prepared Bundt pan.
+(Just eyeball it.)
 Spread all of the cream cheese filling evenly on top.
-The cream cheese batter is thick, so you'll have to spoon it on top and do your best to spread it around-- avoid it touching the sides of the pan.
+The cream cheese batter is thick, so you’ll have to spoon it on top and do your best to spread it around—avoid it touching the sides of the pan.
 See photo above for a visual.
 Pour the remaining chocolate batter evenly on top.

 - Bake for 55-65 minutes or until a toothpick inserted into the cake comes out clean with just a couple lightly moist crumbs.
 This is a large, heavy cake so don’t be alarmed if it takes a little longer in your oven.